shahen17/multiSender/readme.txt

 4. main.py is the source-code file, To make it an executable (.exe) use pyinstaller.
 5. If facing any issue, please contact me on my twitter or reddit DMs ( My accounts are mentioned in github bio).

+** IM NOT RESPONSIBLE FOR ANY LOSSES THAT MAY HAPPEN DURING REAL TRANSACTIONS, TEST ON TESTNET FIRST **

 **BY SHAHEN B**